 The answer is yes, you can screw things into RV walls.
 However, there are a few things to keep in mind to protect the RV walls.

 First, make sure that whatever you’re screwing into the wall is actually meant to be mounted.
-There are some types of furniture and decorations that are not meant to be mounted in an RV, so check the manufacturer’s instructions first.
+Some types of furniture and decorations are not meant to be mounted in an RV, so check the manufacturer’s instructions first.

 Third, use the right type of screw.
 Screws that are too long or too big can cause damage to the RV walls, so make sure you use screws that are the right size.

 Fourth, be careful not to over-tighten the screws.
 You don’t want to strip the threads or break the head off the screw, so don’t tighten them too much.